ECW Better Than Ever: Event

 The event was attended by approximately 1,600 people.

 The opening bout was a tag team match pitting the Full Blooded Italians against Jerry Lynn and Tommy Rogers.
 The bout was won by Lynn and Rogers, with Rogers pinning Tracy Smothers following a Tomikaze.

 The second bout was a "grudge match" between Justin Credible and Mikey Whipwreck in a rematch from November to Remember, where Whipwreck had defeated Credible in an upset.
 Whipwreck won the match by pinfall following a second-rope Whipper-Snapper after interference from Credible's manager Jason backfired.

 The third bout was a singles match between Al Snow and Paul Diamond.
 The bout was won by Snow, who pinned Diamond following a Northern Lights Bomb.

-Following the third bout, the Can-Am Express - who had won the ECW World Tag Team Championship on the prior evening - came to the ring with Lance Wright and Brakkus.
+Following the third bout, the Can-Am Express - who had won the ECW World Tag Team Championship at a house show the prior evening - came to the ring with Lance Wright and Brakkus.
 Wright announced that the Can-Am Express had signed contracts with the World Wrestling Federation and would throw the titles in a trash can on Monday Night Raw.
 This prompted challenges from both the Hardcore Chair Swingin' Freaks and Chris Candido and Lance Storm, with Candido and Storm's manager Francine suggesting a three way dance.
 The Can-Am Express were the first team eliminated, with Axl Rotten dropkicking his partner Balls Mahoney as Doug Furnas attempted to powerslam him, enabling Mahoney to pin Furnas.
 Candido and Storm then eliminated the Hardcore Chair Swingin' Freaks to win the ECW World Tag Team Championship, with Candido pinning Mahoney after the two men gave him a double superplex.

 Following the fourth bout, commentator Joey Styles announced that John Kronus had sustained broken bones in both hands in a match against the Dudley Boyz.
 After Styles attempted to interview Kronus, the Dudley Boyz and Big Dick Dudley attacked him, attempting to crush his injured hands with a chair.
 This drew out Kronus's tag team partner New Jack to defend him.
 New Jack was in turn joined by Spike Dudley, resulting in an impromptu six-man tag team match.
 The Dudley Brothers won the match, with Buh Buh Ray Dudley pinning Spike Dudley following a powerbomb and a blow to the face with a trash can.

 The sixth bout was a singles match between Chris Chetti and Stevie Richards in Richards' televised return to ECW following a stint in World Championship Wrestling.
 Richards won the bout by pinfall following a Stevie Kick.

 The main event was a tag team match pitting Rob Van Dam and Sabu against Taz and Tommy Dreamer.
 The match was won by Sabu and Van Dam, with Van Dam pinning Dreamer after Stevie Richards interfered in the match, giving Dreamer a Stevie Kick.
 Following the match there was a large brawl involving multiple members of the roster.